GerritForge/pull-replication/src/main/resources/Documentation/config.md

 >	*NOTE*: Scheduling is performed on plugin start therefore one needs to
 >	reload plugin when configuration gets changed.

+remote.NAME.storeRefLog
+:	`true` if the remote repositories should be enabled for storing ref updates in the reflog once they are created by replication.

+	NOTE: Enabling the reflog would prevent the unreferenced objects from being garbage collected, potentially impacting the post-gc repository size.
+Also, the ref updates may take additional time because of the need to store the old and new SHA1s in the reflog.

+	Defaults to `false`.

 Directory `replication`
 --------------------
 The optional directory `$site_path/etc/replication` contains Git-style